openspending/fiscal-data-package/spec/index.md

   "classificationType": "administrative",

   "attributes": {
-    // REQUIRED: a "code" column containing unique identifiers from an official codesheet.
-If classifications are subject to change, a `version` attribute `SHOULD` be used.
+    // REQUIRED: a "code" attribute, referencing a column whose values are unique identifiers from the relevant codesheet (see "Known classification schemes").
     "code": {
       "source": "PROJECT_CODE",
       // To define a hierarchical classification, the "parent" attribute refers to the attribute "above" it in the hierarchy.
       // Set it on the `code` field, not a title field.
 See the ["Labels and Hierarchies" example][/examples/labels-and-hierarchies/].
       "parent": "PROGRAMME_NAME"
+      // Optional: If classifications are subject to change, a `version` attribute `SHOULD` be used.
+      // "version": "1.3"
     },
     "program": {
       "source": "PROGRAMME_NAME"